RaulPPelaez/UAMMD-extensions/README.md

 Fork this repository and add your new functionality to the corresponding file (i.e. a new bond potential should be in BondPotentials.cuh).
 Submit your extension as a pull request.
+Please add your name to the list of contributors.
+Notice that this repository has a MIT license.
+By contributing to it you are consenting to provide your code under this license.

 ## Guidelines: